 For full specifications and more information about product options, please do not hesitate to contact your local sales representative.

-The NanoSAM Lab is the ultimate tool for the analysis of small structures.
+The NanoScan Lab (previously NanoSAM Lab) is the ultimate tool for the analysis of small structures.
 Driven by the unique performance of the UHV Gemini electron column, it guarantees unrivalled resolution below 5 nm in Scanning Auger Microscopy (SAM) and better than 3 nm in SEM.
 It provides possibility of depth profiling and charge neutralization.
 Some additional techniques include: SEMPA, FIB, and EBL.